Variance of the volume of random real algebraic submanifolds II: Proof of Theorem

 \subsection{Expression of some covariances}

-In order to prove~\eqref{eq main estimate}, we need to study the distribution of the various random variables appearing in the definition of $\D_d$ (see Def.~\ref{def Dd}).
+In order to prove~\eqref{eq main estimate}, we need to study the distribution of the random variables appearing in the definition of $\D_d$ (see Def.~\ref{def Dd}).
 The purpose of this section is to introduce several variance operators that will appear in the proof.
-In the sequel $\nabla^d$ denotes a real connection on $\E \otimes \L^d \to \X$.
+In the following $\nabla^d$ denotes a real connection on $\E \otimes \L^d \to \X$.